MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-change-log-shipping-primary-database-transact-sql.md

 - `1`: Enabled.
 Always compress log backups

-- `2` (default): Use the setting of the [View or Configure the backup compression default Server Configuration Option](../../database-engine/configure-windows/view-or-configure-the-backup-compression-default-server-configuration-option.md)
+- `2` (default): Use the setting of the [View or Configure the backup compression default (server configuration option)](../../database-engine/configure-windows/view-or-configure-the-backup-compression-default-server-configuration-option.md)

 ## Return code values